 Dr.Sarah Mckay, neuroscientist and author of the Your Brain Health blog explains it like this:

 Feelings are sparked by emotions and colored by the thoughts, memories, and images that have become subconsciously linked with that particular emotion for you.
 But it works the other way around too.
 For example, just thinking about something threatening can trigger an emotional fear response.
 While individual emotions are temporary, the feelings they evoke may persist and grow over a lifetime.
 Because emotions cause subconscious feelings which in turn initiate emotions and so on, your life can become a never-ending cycle of painful and confusing emotions which produce negative feelings which cause more negative emotions without you ever really knowing why.

-While basic emotions are instinctual and common to us all, the meanings they take on and the feelings they prompt are individual based on our programming past and present.
+While basic emotions are instinctual and common to us all, the meanings they take on and the feelings they prompt are individually based on our programming past and present.
 Feelings are shaped by a person’s temperament and experiences and vary greatly from person to person and situation to situation.

 Your emotions and feelings play a powerful role in how you experience and interact with the world because they are the driving force behind many behaviors, helpful and unhelpful.
 It’s possible to react to emotions and the feelings they evoke which are guided by unconscious fear-based perceptions which you may not buy into anymore, yet you’re living your life, making decisions and behaving according to these out-dated tendencies.
 Living unaware like this almost always leads to problems and unhappiness in the long run.